-Data from two contrasting precipitation events are now presented.
-By temporally filtering and imaging the echo power in the three-dimensional conical volume above the radar, we provide examples of the effects of the wind field and clear-air turbulence on the formation of precipitation.
-As stated previously, clustering of rain can occur due to turbulent effects on coalescence and breakup (Pruppacher and Klett 1997; Jameson et al. 1999).
-It is further shown that vertical wind can affect the duration that the rain drops interact with the turbulent layers, thus affecting formation.
+Data from two contrasting precipitation events will now be presented.
+By temporally filtering and imaging the echo power in the three-dimensional conical volume above the radar, we will provide examples of the effects of the wind field and clear-air turbulence on the formation of precipitation.
+As stated previously, clustering of rain can occur due to turbulent effects on coalescence and breakup (Pruppacher and Klett, 1997; Jameson et al., 1999).
+It will further be shown that vertical wind can affect the duration that the rain drops interact with the turbulent layers thus affecting formation.

-1) Case 1: Turbulence-induced coalescence
+1) Case 1: Turbulence-Induced Coalescence

 The data for the first case study were taken over the approximate 2.5-min period 1939:38-1942:02 UTC from the surface to the maximum altitude of 1.93 km.
+The region corresponding to Case 1 is outlined in the previous time-history plots.
+As stated in Section 3, the imaged region encompasses zenith angles within $12.5^{\circ}$ , defining a conical volume above the radar

-The region corresponding to case 1 is outlined in the previous time-history plots.
-As stated in section 3, the imaged region encompasses zenith angles within 12.5°, defining a conical volume above the radar (see Fig. 1).
-At the maximum altitude of 1.93 km, the threedimensional volume has an approximate width of 856 m.
-A sequence of separated isosurfaces for precipitation (blue) and clear-air turbulence (yellow) are shown in Fig. 10.
+(see Figure 1).
+At the maximum altitude of 1.93 km, the three-dimensional volume has an approximate width of 856 m.
+A sequence of separated isosurfaces for precipitation (blue) and clear-air turbulence (yellow) are shown in Figure 10.
 The temporal evolution of the precipitation can be observed over these 15 frames.
-For presentation purposes, note that only every third frame is shown, providing a temporal resolution of approximately 10 s.
+For presentation purposes, note that only every third frame is shown providing a temporal resolution of approximately 10 s.
 Nevertheless, both spatial and temporal continuity are present in these data.
-The first frame was chosen just before the precipitation was formed-at least particles of sufficient size and number to produce echo power higher than the isosurface level of 52.5 dB.
+The first frame was chosen just before the precipitation was formed - at least particles of sufficient size and number to produce echo power higher than the isosurface level of 52.5 dB.
 The first five frames (top row) show the descent of the rain pocket into the turbulent layer.
-Subsequently, the particles begin to interact with the turbulence, and the volume of the precipitation isosurface increases and begins to descend through the layer.
+Subsequently, the particles begin to interact with the turbulence and the volume of the precipitation isosurface increases and begins to descend through the layer.
 It is likely that the mixing induced by the turbulent layer causes more efficient coalescence.
-This hypothesis is substantiated by the vertical velocity data shown in Fig. 4, which shows larger fall velocities below the turbulent layer.
+This hypothesis is substantiated by the vertical velocity data shown in Figure 4, which shows larger fall velocities below the turbulent layer.
 The final five frames (bottom row) show the conical volume becoming filled with precipitation.
 However, the turbulent layers are still present and observable using our imaging procedure.